spider-themes/bbp-core/readme.txt

 - **Lightweight:** Loading only necessary css, javascript assets when necessary, it will not load assets unless necessary.

-- **statistics Dashboard:** A glimpse of forum statistics on the plugin dashboard, including - total number of forums, topics, replies, tags etc.
+- **Custom Admin UI:** A hierarchical view of the forums, nested topics and number of forums and topics are displayed in one page.
+Besides, a user can switch between solved, unsolved, never replied and all the topics.

 - **Private Reply:** Create replies on topics privately, which only forum owners can see, it remains hidden to other customers.